k-yomo/terraform-provider-algolia/README.md

 To generate or update documentation, run `go generate`.

+To use the provider locally, run `make sideload`.

 In order to run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.